To Madrid, a love letter

 Every time I return to Madrid I flash back to my student days and notice how different the city is between now and then, and how different I am as well.
 In Madrid since that time so much has changed.
 And so much more has stayed its same, Spanish self.

-Like any major city’s train station, Atocha is a mass of people boarding training, eating, drinking, smoking, shopping.
+Like any major city’s train station, Atocha is a mass of people boarding trains, eating, drinking, smoking, shopping.
 The people-watching proved to be epic.
 Just a few weeks after a major terrorist attack in Europe, police carrying machine guns were everywhere.

 Two Madrid police officers loitered outside the station.
 They were heavily armed and wore black balaclava ski masks, the kind favored by law enforcement to hide their identities.
 That is until a few other unmasked officers wandered by.
 One gave the other two a quizzical look, rubbed his face and laughed at them as if saying, “Really?
 What’s up with the masks?”
 The two shrugged.
 They all noticed me watching and gave me a sheepish look.